miguel-rosa/bags/README.md

 * [X] Use eslint to ensure the code formatting
 * [ ] Use Chakra UI

+## Try it now

+The project was deployed using Vercel, and can be accessed [here](https://bags-pearl.vercel.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts